tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/database_connectors.md

+import Callout from 'nextra-theme-docs/callout'

 # Connect to SQL and NoSQL Databases

 ## What is a Connection?

-A _Connection_ links your owned databases and [third-party applications](../saas_connectors/saas_connectors) to Fides, allowing Fides to execute privacy requests against your collections and fields.
+A _Connection_ links your owned databases and [third-party applications](../../saas_connectors/saas_connectors) to Fides, allowing Fides to execute privacy requests against your collections and fields.

 Fides currently supports connections to the following databases: